-Simple to prepare: A few inexpensive vegetables, tools and jars is all you need.
+Simple: A few vegetables, tools, and jars is all you need.

-Fast result: In a week or so you will enjoy delicious fermented vegetables.
+Fast result: In a week or so you will enjoy a delicious product.

 Jars: Mason jars or similar glass or ceramic vessels.
 Ceramic crock pots are excellent, but more expensive.
-Plastic can be used.
-Avoid metal jars.
+Plastic can be also used, but avoid metal jars.

 Shredding: Use a box grater; for bigger batches a food processor.

 Kraut pounder (optional): Looks like a small baseball bat.
 Good to pack vegetables tight in jars.
 Using your fist is fine too.

-A juicer (optional): For creating juice for brine, very practical.
+A juicer (optional): Good to make juice for brine.
 No juicer?
 Check steps 1 & 3 below.

 Ingredients: Cabbage, carrots, bell peppers, ginger, celery.

-Salt: Himalayan salt, sea salt or other unprocessed salt.
+Salt: Himalayan or sea salt.
 Avoid table salt.
 Salt promotes crunchiness and inhibits growth of bad microorganisms.
 Use 1-2 tablespoons per quart of veggies.

-Culture starter: For a more stable, predictable and faster fermentation.
+Culture starter: Promotes a stable, predictable, and faster fermentation.

 Step 1: Prepare juice and culture starter

 Celery juice is great with fermented vegetables and adds complexity.
 Dissolve a packet of Body Ecology (or other) starter culture in the juice.
 Mix thoroughly.
 Leave for some 20 minutes at room temperature.